Crusty-chirayu/AI-integrated-Personalized-shopping-platform-/README.md

 # then fill in the values described below

 # 4. Set up your Supabase project
-# "Database Design" below.
+# See "Database Design" below.
 No migration files were reviewed for this README.

 # 5. Run the development server
 npm run dev